Monday, July 14, 2008

 These six care practices are

 *Labor should begin on it's own.
 Your body and your baby will work together and when it is time you will go into labor.
-There are so many incredible risks to induction that it's disgusting that these methods are used in upwards of 75% of births in the US.
-I've heard a few women say lately that they just don't go into labor naturally.
-If labor is so broken, if birth is so dangerous, if our bodies really fail us that much - WHY is the human species thriving?
-Birth works, and it's not an accident how it works.
+There are so many incredible risks to induction that it's disgusting that these methods are used in upwards of 75% of births in the

 *Freedom of movement throughout labor.
 If you have had a baby, specifically in a hospital, where did you end up spending most of your time?
 I was in bed, tied to an IV, a blood pressure cuff, a contraction monitor, and an electronic fetal monitor.
 Later an epidural catheter in my back.
 Even before the epidural moving about was not a choice.
 I had no idea it would be easier, beneficial to me and my baby.